-- B. Unexcused - (a) Excessive absences because of work at home - (b) Shopping - (c) Working for party other than parents/guardians - (d) Deliberate absence or truancy - (e) Leaving the building without permission - 1. automatically withdraws him/herself from school - (f) Other absences deemed unacceptable by the administration - (g) Any one or a combination of the following punishments will be enforced - 1. suspension - 2. expulsion - 3.
-Make up double the time missed - 2.
-Admit Slips - A. Must be obtained from the principal's office. - B. Must be presented to the teacher prior to being admitted to class. - C. Should be requested prior to the absence if the absence is known about in advance - D. Shall be obtained immediately upon returning to school for unexpected absences - 3.
-Absence Verification - A. Student's reasons for being absent will be accepted. - B. The school will spot-check absent students by telephone. - C. If falsified absence information is found, written or oral excuses from parents/guardians will be required from that time on. - 4.
+- A. Must be obtained from the principal's office. - B. Should be requested prior to the absence if the absence is known about in advance - C. Shall be obtained immediately upon returning to school for unexpected absences

+3. Absence Verification

+- A. Student's reasons for being absent will be accepted. - B. The school will spot-check absent students by telephone. - C. If falsified absence information is found, written or oral excuses from parents/guardians will be required from that time on. - 4.
 Students will not be allowed to participate in any extra-curricular activities on the date of their absence without prior approval of the principal to be absent.
 (A student must be in school for 1⁄2 of a day in order to be eligible to participate in any extra-curricular activities on that date, unless prior approval has been obtained.) - 5.
 Students affected with any quarantinable disease or comes from a household where such disease exists or is in any way liable to communicate the disease, shall be excluded from the public schools according to the rules and regulations of the local and state board of health. - A. Re-enter to school will be allowed upon written certificate from the health office of the attending physician stating that the pupil is free from infection or contagion. - 6.
-Excessive Excused Absences (10 or more) Absences are by class period. - A. After 10 absences a doctor's note is required or the parent must consult with the administration.
-If it is determined the absences have become excessive the student will make up 1/2 the time missed before or after school, or in Saturday school. - B. A review board composed of teachers may be convened to determine whether an exception to the rule should be made. - C. Reviewing board's decision shall be submitted in writing. - D. All teachers shall comply with the decision. - E. After 10 absences work made up will be for 50% credit. - 7.
-Truancy - A. Habitual absences without valid reason. - B. Absences without knowledge or consent of parent/guardian - C. Leaving school during any session without the consent of the principal. - (a) Truants must be accompanied by a parent/guardian who shall make personal application to the principal and superintendent for re-admission of the truant. - (b) For a second offense, the pupil must be accompanied by a parent/guardian and make application to the Board of Education at a regular or special session.
+Excessive Absences (10 or more) Absences are by class period. - A. After 10 absences a doctor's note is required or the parent must consult with the administration for any and all absences exceeding 10.
+If it is determined the absences have become excessive the student will make up 1⁄2 the time missed before or after school.
+The local Juvenile Officer may be informed when deemed necessary. - B. A review board composed of teachers may be convened to determine whether an exception to the rule should be made. - C. Reviewing board's decision shall be submitted in writing. - D. All teachers shall comply with the decision. - E. After 10 absences work made up will be for 50% credit.